Zoye LogoZoye Logo

 All tools and all connectors included free at every tier.

-When Zoye AI is the right call: small businesses, mixed teams, founders running on WhatsApp, anyone who needs CRM + tasks + budget in one workspace.
+When Zoye AI is the right call: freelancers and small businesses that have outgrown a plain Kanban board, mixed teams, founders running on WhatsApp, anyone who needs CRM + tasks + budget in one workspace.
 For solo Kanban-only users, Trello's simplicity is still hard to beat.

 Want to see it in action?